-- ab) how furnishings, objects, materials, and finishes work together to support the design intent. - be) typical fabrication, installation methods, and maintenance requirements. - cd) appropriate design or specification of furnishings, equipment, materials, and finishes products an materials in relation to project criteria and human and environmental wellbeing. - de) Students select and apply products and materials on the basis of their properties and performance criteria, including ergonomics, environmental attributes, life safety, and life cycle cost. - ef) Students are able to design and specify a broad range of appropriate products, materials, furniture fixtures, equipment, objects, and elements in support of the design intent.
+- a) how furnishings, objects, materials, and finishes work together to support the design intent. - b) typical fabrication process, installation methods, and maintenance requirements for products and materials. - c) appropriate design or specification of furnishings, equipment, materials, and finishes in relation to project criteria and human and environmental wellbeing. - d) Students select and apply products and materials on the basis of their properties and performance criteria, including ergonomics, environmental attributes, life safety, and life cycle cost. - e) Students are able to design and specify a broad range of appropriate products, materials, furniture, fixtures, equipment, and elements in support of the design intent.